RWS/languagecloud-api-docs/index.md

 ## Interacting with files
 Translatable content in <Var:ProductName> is held in a format called **BiLingual Content Model**, or **BCM** for short.
 You can find **BCM** reference documentation and samples on this site.
 Click [here](articles/BCM.NET_client_API.html) to find out more.

+## Reporting API issues ##
+If you want to report an issue with the API, you can find information on how to do this here - [How to report an issue](https://languagecloud.sdl.com/lc/api-docs/how-to-report-an-issue)